nazdridoy/ngpt/docs/usage/cli_usage.md

 # Add SEO optimization
 cat blog.md | ngpt --rewrite --preprompt "Optimize this for SEO while maintaining readability"
 ```

+#### Advanced Rewrite Options

+The rewrite mode uses a specialized system prompt that carefully preserves original content while improving its quality.
+The default system prompt instructs the AI to:

+- Fix grammar, spelling, and punctuation errors
+- Improve sentence structure and flow
+- Enhance clarity and readability
+- Make language more concise and precise
+- Replace awkward phrasings with more natural alternatives
+- Break up overlong sentences
+- Convert passive voice to active when appropriate
+- Remove redundancies and filler words

+It also adapts to different content types:
+- Technical content: Prioritizes precision and clarity
+- Casual text: Maintains conversational flow
+- Formal writing: Preserves professionalism
+- Emotional content: Maintains emotional resonance

+When using custom instructions with `--preprompt`, these supplement rather than replace the underlying rewrite directives.

 ### Git Commit Message Generation